When choosing "core" studies for your kids (math, english, geography, etc.), remember they need the core AND much more.

 Here I am now in my 50's.
-My wife and I just celebrated 27 years of marriage.
-My children are both in college, and I have long tasted the beautiful pleasures of living a life of purpose.
+My wife and I just celebrated 30 years of marriage.
+My children are both out of college, and I have long tasted the beautiful pleasures of living a life of purpose.
 I sincerely do not blame the school system for my previous bad choices.

 It taught me how to read, write, spell, and offered me knowledge of the world.
 What it was insufficient at doing was to give me the necessary experiences to connect this world around me (including my core studies) with who I truly was...an innovator.
 My adolescence was prolonged until I found these connections elsewhere.

 Elective enrichment courses give students the opportunity to sample life experiences; to try on different hats to see what does and doesn't fit.
 These type of courses can help reveal a students mysterious self.
 It reminds me of eating at a buffet where I am able to try all the food items to see what I like.
 How would I know what foods I truly like unless I am able to try a variety?

 DESIRE REVEALS DESIGN AND DESIGN REVEALS DESTINY (PURPOSE)